 Click here to view scans of the floor plans for the 1910 remodeling.

 Rose Dexter had moved to 400 Beacon by the 1910-1911 winter season.

 In 1925, her nephew, attorney William Dexter, and his wife, Constance Van Rensselaer (Thayer) Dexter, lived at 400 Beacon with her.
 They had married in April of 1923 and then lived briefly at 6 West Hill Place.
 Prior to their marriage, he had lived at 65 Marlborough with his parents, Philip Dexter and Edith (Wood) Dexter.
 By the 1925-1926 winter season, William and Constance Dexter had moved to 67 Marlborough.

 Rose Dexter continued to live at 400 Beacon until about 1944.

 On July 20, 1944, 400 Beacon was purchased from James Garfield, Rose Dexter’s conservator, by Bertha R. (Cohen) Rose, the wife of Edward Rose (born Rosenthal).

 When they bought the house, Edward Rose was president and treasurer of the Epstein Drug Company.
 He subsequently became president of the Rose-Derry Company, manufacturers of mattresses and baby products, and the Beried Company, Inc., an investment firm.
 Edward and Bertha Rose endowed the Rose Art Museum at Brandeis University, dedicated in June of 1961.

 Edward Rose died in August of 1975.
 Bertha Rose continued to live at 400 Beacon until her death in October of 1979.

-400 Beacon remained assessed as a single-family dwelling in 2014.
+400 Beacon continued to be assessed as a single-family dwelling in 2021.